rampeer/rampeer.github.io/_posts/2019-10-03-tf-is-deterministic.markdown

 So, it seems that the last argument (about internal implementation details) is the most important one, despite looking inconsiderable.

-Added: Personally, I do not think that Swift is bad / this choice is wrong, but I do find this choice to be peculiar and unusual.
+Added: Personally, I do not think that Swift is bad / this choice is wrong, but I have predict that it will have troubles displacing conventional instruments and building a community, and I find this choice to be peculiar and unusual.

 ## Determinism